KalnBrs/KalnBrs/README.md

 ## Projects

 ### Project 1: Basketball Stat Tracker
-- **Description**: This is a application to keep track of stats and to automate the graphics process for sports broadcasts
+- **Description**: This is an application to keep track of stats and to automate the graphics process for sports broadcasts
 - **Technologies Used**: Python
 - **Link**: [Stat Tracker](https://github.com/KalnBrs/Sports-Stat-Tracker)